StringerMus/django-film-club/README.md

 ### Time
 * The times that are being recorded next to each post is 1 hour behind.
 This has now been fixed by adding GB in the settings timezone.

+### Unresolved bug
+#### The year field in Post film form
+The field will allow a user to type '.' and 'e'.
+I have tried solving this with adding the 'min' and 'max' values in the form but this still does not seem to work.
+I have tried trouble shooting online but could not have a solution for it.

+However bugs will not appear when the form is submitted;
+* Can submit with ‘.’
+But the ‘.’.
+The form does not seem to recognise the value as does not appear on the films details.
+* Can type ‘e’ but will not allow admin to submit and highlight the error in the field.